Why You Should Look Beyond MetaMask (Even If You Love It)

 - Hardware integration: Seamless work with Trezor hardware wallets.
 Great combo: Exodus beauty + Trezor security.

-- No KYC: Anonymity.
+- No KYC: Privacy-focused approach.

 Cons: